smartcontractkit/ccip-tools-ts/README.md

 Commands which need to send transactions try to get its private key from a `USER_KEY` environment variable.

-Soon, we'll include a `--wallet` option receiving an encrypted JSON path and prompt user for its password (or read from an `USER_KEY_PASSWORD` environment variable).
+An encrypted wallet json can also be passed to `--wallet` option.
+It'll be decrypted with password from `USER_KEY_PASSWORD` environment variable, or interactively prompted if not set.

 ## Quick command reference: